 ERROR: By Variable must be specified ERROR: Execution canceled by an %ABORT CANCEL statement.

-Terminates a SAS job or session after the current DATA or PROC step executes.
+ENDSAS Terminates a SAS job or session after the current DATA, or PROC step executes.

 data new; set old; lnx=log(x); if _error_ then endsas; run;

 The CANCEL option on the RUN statement prevents the current step from being executed.
-This is a quick way to prevent code from executing as opposed to using comments.
+This is a quick way to prevent code from executing instead of using comments.

 proc print data=sashelp.class; var age; run cancel;